Exploratory/Undeclared Students

 List your intended degree and major under the “change degree/major” heading.

-Find the primary department contact for your intended major using the department contact list.
+Find the primary department contact for your intended major using the department contact list (Use your DU credentials to log in).

 Email the contact a copy of your completed form for a signature.
 At that point you will be assigned a major advisor for your program.